Successful due to expertise in trustworthy artificial intelligence

 Two research teams of TU Darmstadt succeed in a world-wide call for proposals with their innovative research projects to develop trustworthy decentralized artificial intelligence (AI) systems, and will become part of the Private AI Collaborative Research Institute supported by Intel, Avast and Borsetta.

-System Security Lab headed by Prof. Ahmad-Reza Sadeghi and Cryptography and Privacy Engineering Group (ENCRYPTO) headed by Prof. Thomas Schneider have been selected in an international competition to join the Private AI Collaborative Research Institute launched by Intel, in collaboration with Avast and Borsetta.
+headed by Prof. Ahmad-Reza Sadeghi and System Security Lab headed by Prof. Thomas Schneider have been selected in an international competition to join the Cryptography and Privacy Engineering Group (ENCRYPTO) launched by Intel, in collaboration with Avast and Borsetta.
+Private AI Collaborative Research Institute

 In this competition top universities were called on to submit research proposals for the Private AI Collaborative Research Institute with the goal to advance and develop technologies in privacy and trust for decentralized AI.
 In total 9 institute-supported research teams worldwide have been selected for their innovative research ideas.